jskonhovd/jskonhovd-pelican/dynamic_programing.rst

-CLRS - Dynamic Programing - Java
+CLRS - Dynamic Programming - Java
 ################################
 :date: 2013-04-17 22:43
-:category: Programing
+:category: Programming
 :tags: Java, CLRS, Dynamic Programming
 :author: Jeffrey Skonhovd
-:excerpt: Dynamic Programing
+:excerpt: Dynamic Programming

 Hey again, This blog post with cover the topic of dynamic programming.
-According to Wikipedia, Dynamic Programing is a method for solving complex problems by breaking them down into simpler subproblems.
+According to Wikipedia, Dynamic Programming is a method for solving complex problems by breaking them down into simpler sub-problems.
 That doesn't help to much.
-So lets start a simple example with a program that doesn't use Dynamic Programing, and the performance issues associted with it.
+So lets start a simple example with a program that doesn't use Dynamic Programming, and the performance issues associated with it.

 This problem is a classic.
-We want to write a function that calculates the value of the nth memeber of the Fibonacci.
+We want to write a function that calculates the value of the nth member of the Fibonacci.

 .. code-block:: java

       public class DynamicPrograming {

           public Integer fib(int n)
           {
               if(n == 0)